lukeon2/dotnet-angular-7-shared-state/README.md

 # ASP.NET Core + Angular 7 sample application
 This sample focuses on sharing data and state between Web app and console app.
-It's simulator of vending machine where user can insert coins and can buy products.
+It's simulator of vending machine where user can insert coins and buy products.

 ## About
 - There are 2 startup projects (Console and Web) + Test project + shared library.